One of the easiest cities to travel hack is Las Vegas. Travel hacking Las Vegas…

 Whether you’re on the road for work, planning the epic family vacation road trip a la National Lampoon, or relocating across the country with the right card you can earn lots of points and/or cash back.

-You can earn free hotel nights with cards like the Chase Sapphire Preferred, Capital One Venture Rewards (learn more), and Chase Sapphire Reserve.
+You can earn free hotel nights with cards like the Chase Sapphire Preferred® Card, Capital One Venture Rewards Credit Card, and Chase Sapphire Reserve® Card.

-Cards like the Blue Cash Preferred Card from American Express (learn more), Chase Freedom, Wells Fargo Cash Wise Visa (learn more), and Chase Freedom Unlimited earn cash back on all purchases.
-You’ll earn 6% cash back on gas with the Blue Cash Preferred Card from American Express (learn more).
+Cards like the Blue Cash Preferred® Card from American Express, and Chase Freedom Unlimited® earn cash back on all purchases.
+You’ll earn 6% cash back on gas with the Blue Cash Preferred® Card from American Express and 3% cash back from the Blue Cash Everyday® Card from American Express.

 With a few of these cards in your wallet, your next road trip just got cheaper.